Mitch McConnell Opposes Commission To Investigate Capitol Riot

 "So there is, has been and there will continue to be no shortage, no shortage of robust investigations by two separate branches of the federal government," McConnell said.
 "So ... it's not at all clear what new facts or additional investigation yet another commission could actually lay on top of existing efforts by law enforcement and Congress.
 The facts have come out, and they'll continue to come out."

-McConnell also accused Democrats of negotiating in "bad faith," from initial talks to various other features that he said were designed to "centralize control over the commission's process and conclusion in Democratic hands."
+McConnell also accused Democrats of negotiating in "bad faith," from initial talks to other features he said were designed to "centralize control over the commission's process and conclusion in Democratic hands."

 On Tuesday, House Minority Leader Kevin McCarthy came out against the legislation even though a deal on the commission was reached last week by House Homeland Security Committee Chairman Bennie Thompson, D-Miss., and the panel's ranking Republican, Rep. John Katko of New York.
 McCarthy had charged Katko with reaching a deal on the panel.